GuildOfWeavers/AirAssembly/specs/README.md

 register 2: [0, 1, 1, 1, 0, 1, 1, 1, 0, 1, 1, 1, 0, 1, 1, 1]    # inverted mask
 ```

-#### Cyclic registers
+##### Cyclic registers
 Cyclic register are static registers that repeat a pre-defined pattern of values over an execution trace.
 Cyclic register declaration has the following form:
 ```
 (cycle <values | prng expression>)
 ```
 where:
 * `values` is the list of scalars which form the basis of the register trace.
-The list must contain at least two value, and the length of the list must be a power of 2.
+The list must contain at least 2 value, and the length of the list must be a power of 2.
 * `prng expression` is an expression which describes how a sequence of values can be generated pseudo-randomly from a given seed (see [here](#Prng-expression)).

 For example, the following code block declares two cyclic registers: